-The GBLW outside the Sahtu Settlement Region is subject to the development rules applicable in Nunavut (to the northeast) and in the Tlîchô Settlement area to the south.
+The GBLW outside the Sahtu Settlement Region is subject to the development rules applicable in Nunavut (to the northeast), in the Tlîchô Settlement Area to the south and in the Deh Cho to the southwest.
 In Nunavut, the Nunavut Final Agreement provides the context for conservation and development.
-There are no conservation areas in this portion of the watershed and development is subject to the normal regulatory process in Nunavut.
+There are no conservation areas in the Nunavut portion of the watershed.
+Development is subject to the normal regulatory processes in Nunavut.
+Similarly, there are no conservation areas in the Deh Cho and development there is subject to the normal regulatory processes in the NWT.
+However, a Deh Cho land use plan is pending.

-In Wek'èezhìi, the Tłı cho land use plan identifies a traditional land use zone and a land exclusion zone in that portion of the Great Bear Lake watershed.
+In Wek'èezhìi, the Tlîchô land use plan identifies a traditional land use zone and a land exclusion zone in that portion of the Great Bear Lake watershed.
 Within the traditional use zone (Gowhadō Yek'e t'ii k'e), the following land uses are considered:

-- a) Camp or cabin:
+- a) Camp or cabin;

 - b) Non-exploitive scientific research;

 - c) Transportation corridor;

 - d) Eco/cultural tourism;

 - e) Hydro power generation; and

 - f) Utility corridor.